cbrackley/capC-MAP/doc/source/usage.rst

   below for details.
 The two pre-set options CONSERVATIVE and RELAXED require no further options.
-If CUSTOM is specified, everything following it on the same line is taken to be an option for the aligner, and is passed verbatim to bowtie.
+If CUSTOM is specified, everything following it on the same line is taken to be an option for the aligner, and is passed verbatim to bowtie (bowtie's '-p' option, the index and input/output file names should not be included as capC-MAP will add these).

 ``EXCLUDE <N>``
   *Optional.* Default: 1000.
 Sets the distance in base-pairs, where if a